First Christian Church (Columbus, Indiana): Sunken terrace

 The area between the East and West wings is set 8 feet below street level.
 The northern part of this sunken area contained a pool of 140 by 120 feet that was drained and filled in 1957 due to leaks.
 Today it contains a grassy area used for outdoor gatherings.
 The rest of the area forms a terrace that is bordered by the wings of the building on three sides and partially covered by the connecting bridge.
 The entire terrace is paved in a mosaic pattern and surrounded by plant and flowerbeds.
 Weather permitting, the area is used for church and Bible school activities.

 Tower

 The church tower was planned as a separate unit detached from the rest of the church, rising from the terrace level in an unbroken line of 166 feet.
 The base, measured at 17 by 23 feet, is located at the northeastern corner of the terrace pool.

 The tower is designed in a simple, geometric form with plain brick walls that open into a perforated design at the top.
 The perforated section surrounds the sounding chamber from which the organ chimes are broadcast.
 The simple design of the tower gives it dignity and strength, and its separate placement in relation to the church proper provides balance to the building.

+Already six years after the church's completion, the tower began cracking, necessitating a series of repairs which continued through the 1970s.
+Cracking reappeared in 2018, necessitating a $3.4 million restoration which was completed in 2024.